 I don’t know about you, but I am definitely not a morning person and when it comes to eating breakfast, that is what gets left out.
 Not Good!
 I really do hate making breakfast but I know also that it truly is the most important meal of the day.

 Oh, another thing I want to add is that a lot of Paleo eaters overlook vegetables.
 I think it’s really important to have at least one vegetable with every meal and breakfast is no exception.
 A lot of these recipes have vegetables, which are wonderful for variety and to help with your gut health.
-I hope this list will be helpful to a few others as you try to find some new, go-to Paleo breakfast recipes.
+I hope this list will be helpful to a few others as you try to find some new, go-to recipes for breakfast.

-I am a member of a large Paleo Facebook group.
-I think it’s interesting and I get a lot of ideas from other people who also eat Paleo.
-I’d like to share some of the comments with you.
-So one day Page N. asked the other members of the group what they like to eat for go to breakfast ideas.
+One day Page N. asked the other members of the group what they like to eat for go-to breakfast ideas.
 I’d like to include some of the responses that apply here.
 These responses are for quick and easy breakfast ideas.

 Aliza said We do eggs with whatever veggies we like in it.
 Broccoli, spinach, peppers, mushrooms, onion and whatever else we have I am not a huge egg eater but love to eat these.
 Meat if you want to add that too.

 Alyssa said Plantain pancake made with yellow plantain, tbsp cassava flour and tbsp water, some leftover meat and roasted veggies!
 Sherri said My new GO-TO breakfast!!
 It makes me feel sooooo good, satiated, and gives me loads of energy!